Skip to main content

 • C3: Masking mechanism is independent of system parameters

-Under these conditions, the masking probabilities factor out and can be ignored for parameter estimation.
-The expo-masked-fim paper derives closed-form Fisher Information for the exponential case, and likelihood.model.series.md implements the general framework.
+When these hold, the masking probabilities factor out and you can ignore them for parameter estimation.
+The expo-masked-fim paper derives closed-form Fisher Information for the exponential case, and maskedcauses implements the general framework.

-Informative masking (C2 violation): Diagnostic tests may be more likely to correctly identify certain failure modes.
-A component that fails catastrophically might be easier to identify than one that fails subtly.
+Informative masking (C2 violation): Diagnostic tests may be better at identifying certain failure modes than others.
+A component that fails catastrophically is easier to identify than one that degrades subtly.

 Parameter-dependent masking (C3 violation): The masking mechanism might depend on component reliabilities.
-Components with shorter lifetimes might be easier to diagnose because they fail more frequently and technicians gain experience.
+Components with shorter lifetimes fail more often, so technicians get more practice diagnosing them.

-The package implements likelihood-based inference when conditions are relaxed:
+The package implements likelihood-based inference with relaxed conditions:

 library(mdrelax)